The 7 Secrets of Writing From the Best Writers in the World

 I eventually realized that direct experience is the most valuable experience I can have.
 Western man is so surrounded by ideas, so bombarded with opinions, concepts, and information structures of all sorts, that it becomes difficult to experience anything without the intervening filter of these structures.
 And the natural world — our traditional source of direct insights — is rapidly disappearing. –Michael Crichton

 Seek out new adventures and experiences.
 Get direct experience without the digital filter of your smartphone, friends, or anyone else.
-Get lost in nature, and you’ll be cored to come face to face with new ideas.
+Get lost in nature, and you’ll be forced to come face to face with new ideas.

 4. The best writers write, every single day